Baltimore City Public Schools Visa Sponsorship Jobs USA

 Which visa types does Baltimore City Public Schools sponsor?

 Baltimore City Public Schools sponsors H-1B visas as its primary work visa.
-The district has also supported F-1 OPT, F-1 CPT, TN, and J-1 visa holders.
+The district has also supported F-1 OPT, F-1 CPT, TN visa, and J-1 visa holders.
 J-1 sponsorship is common in education through teacher exchange programs.
 If you hold one of these visa types, Baltimore City Public Schools is worth targeting as an employer with demonstrated experience across multiple categories.

 Which roles at Baltimore City Public Schools are most likely to receive visa sponsorship?